 1 If the information is not correct, click Back to make corrections.
 If it is correct, click Next to continue.

-A .WIZ file is created in the directory you specified in Step 1 of "Starting the Wizard" on page 37.
+A .WIZ file is created in the directory you specified in Step 1 of Starting the Wizard.
 The C3PO Wizard dialog box is displayed.